uva-math/uva-math-code/_posts/awards_and_faculty_news/2018-03-30-Goldwater-award.md

 published: true
 ---

-Congratulations to Sebastian (Ryuichi) Haney who has awarded the 2018 Goldwater Scholarship, one of about 20 in math nationwide.
+Congratulations to Sebastian (Ryuichi) Haney who has awarded the 2018 [Goldwater Scholarship](https://goldwater.scholarsapply.org) - one of about 20 in math nationwide.

 [List of awardees](https://goldwater.scholarsapply.org/2018-scholars-by-institution-state/)